1. Who are ‘We’?

 We will use your personal data in the way(s) set out in this policy.
 If you are not happy with the way that we are using your personal data, please do not provide us with your personal data, (More information on how we collect your personal data is stated below).
 If you have any questions about this policy and what we do with your personal data, please contact us using the contact details below.

-You can contact us about this policy via email@example.com or write to Mr NW James, 4 Kingsley Close, Gloweth, Truro.
+You can contact us about this policy via firstname.lastname@example.org or write to Mr N James, 4 Kingsley Close, Gloweth, Truro.
 TR1 3XJ.

 2. What is Personal Data?